-PTC physicians prescribe methadone or buprenorphine as one component of our comprehensive treatment program to treat opiate dependence (such as heroin, morphine, or other opiate pain medication).
-Methadone or buprenorphine is not prescribed for pain management at PTC.
-Methadone is an opioid agonist and buprenorphine a partial agonist intended to relieve withdrawal symptoms without producing a "high".
+PTC physicians prescribe methadone as one component of our comprehensive treatment program to treat opiate dependence (such as heroin, morphine, or other opiate pain medication).
+Methadone is not prescribed for pain management at PTC.
+Methadone is an opioid agonist intended to relieve withdrawal symptoms without producing a "high".

-PTC opioid therapy offers methadone and buprenorphine maintenance programs.
-These treatment modalities involves the daily ingestion of liquid methadone or sublingual buprenorphine.
+PTC opioid therapy offers a methadone maintenance program.
+This treatment modality involves the daily ingestion of liquid methadone.
 The Medical Director will conduct an initial evaluation and shall prescribe the appropriate medication dose.
 Your treatment plan will be oriented based upon your needs and level of care.
 PTC Admission Criteria will assess your eligibility for this program.